 Your feet tend to overheat and swell after each run.

-One thing you can do to reduce the swelling is put cold therapy to your advantage.
+One thing you can do to reduce the swelling is to put cold therapy to your advantage.

-Therefore, make sure to immerse your feet—as long as you don’t have vascular troubles—in a bucket with water and ice for at least 15-minute after a hard run.
+Therefore, immerse your feet—as long as you don’t have vascular troubles—in a bucket with water and ice for at least 15 minutes after a hard run.

-If you can’t tolerate the cold, then run cold water from a hose over your feet.
+If you can’t tolerate the cold, run cold water from a hose over your feet.

-Plus, to ease the inflammation, you can also raise your legs and use an ice pack on them.
+Plus, you can raise your legs and use an ice pack to ease the inflammation.